Council 13467 operates out of St. John the Apostle Catholic Church on Sandbridge rd.

 - Admissions Committee meets the 1st Monday in the school library at 7:00 pm (unless prior arrangements are made).

-- Council Officers meet the 1st Thursday of the week preceeding the council business meeting in the school library at 7:00 pm.
+- Council Officers meet the Thursday of the week preceeding the council business meeting in the school library at 7:00 pm.

-- Knights Night Out are held on the 3rd Tuesday of the month in an effort to facilitate families and their active schedules.
-A different dinner location is selected each month so check the calendar to see the current location.
-6:30 pm.
+- Knights Night Out are held on a random day of the month in an effort to facilitate families and their active schedules.
+A different dinner location is selected each month so check the website to see the current location.
 This meeting is open to all Brothers and their families, friends AND especially prospective future Knights.

 We can also be reached by standard postal deliveries using the address shown below.
 Feel free to mail us.

 Council 13467 was presented its charter on February 24, 2004 at St. John the Apostle church.
 We began with a total of 81 members and a full cadre of officers.
 Please follow the link below to read about our formation and see photos of the charter presentation.

 The Knights of Columbus was founded in 1882 by a 29-year-old parish priest, Father Michael J. McGivney, in the basement of St. Mary's Church in New Haven, Connecticut.
 Today, more than a century later, the Knights of Columbus has become the largest lay organization in the Catholic Church.